The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: DL Advocate

 Training procedure is implemented using PyTorch framework \cite{pytorch}.
 The neural network $f(x;\theta)$ is composed of three internal linear layers with 20 outputs each and $\operatorname{softplus}$ activations.
-The final linear layer has the number of outputs necessary to match the measurement shape.
+The final linear layer has three output nodes, which correspond to the number of considered channels.
 This network is rather simple but it is sufficient to represent non-trivial interpretable weightings.
-Softplus activations are used to keep resulting function smooth in the domain.
-Optimisation is performed using gradient descent with learning rate $\eta$ set to \num{0.0001}.
+Softplus activations are used to keep the resulting function smooth in the domain.
 Input data is normalized before training to have same scale between features, while the gradient penalty term is computed after feature normalization.
-Parameter $\xi$ for numeric gradient estimation is set to \num{0.001}, and the gradient penalty value $p$ is set to \num{0.5} when enabled.